Elk are found primarily in the

-- Applicants may submit one choice for each of the seven elk seasons that they are eligible for.
+- Applicants may submit one choice for each of the five open elk seasons that they are eligible for.
 There will be no second choices processed for the first drawing.

-- A nonrefundable application fee must be submitted for each season applied for.
-For example, if you apply for four different elk seasons on this application form, you must submit $20 with the form.
+- A nonrefundable $10 application fee must be submitted for each season applied for.

-- The elk drawings will be conducted in the following order.
-Custer State Park Firearms Any Elk, Custer State Park Archery Elk-Early Season, Black Hills Firearms Elk, Prairie Firearms Elk, Custer State Park Archery Elk-Late Season, Archery Elk and Custer State Park Firearms Antlerless Elk.
+- The elk drawings will be conducted in the following order: Custer State Park Firearms Any Elk, Custer State Park Archery Elk-Early Season, Black Hills Firearms Elk, Prairie Firearms Elk, and Black Hills Archery Elk.